manuelbua/libgdx-contribs/postprocessing/README.md

 ## Known issues

+* **Error: Java.Lang.NoClassDefFoundError: com.bitfire.utils.ShaderLoader.
+(Android)**
+* **More obscure Dex-related errors (Android)**

+Thanks to CatalystNZ for figuring this out.
+It looks like the fix is pretty simple: one should track dependency usage in the projects and the projects it depends on, and carefully avoid to have both projects reference the same source.

+So referencing *gdx.jar* is enough and **DO NOT** link any gdx source in the contribs project (else, reference the sources and DO NOT use the .jar files anywhere).

+## Notes
-Probably quite a few bugs live in there :)
+Probably quite a few other bugs live in there :)
 Please [report them](https://github.com/manuelbua/libgdx-contribs/issues) on github!